-1. Section 14(a) in regard to immunity for an arbitrator is based on the language of former section 1280.1 of the California Code of Civil Procedure establishing immunity for arbitrators.
+1. Section 14(a) in regard to immunity for an arbitrator is based on the language of former Section 1280.1 of the California Code of Civil Procedure establishing immunity for arbitrators.
 Section 1280.1 was enacted with an expiration date and was not renewed.
-See also CAL.
-CIV.
-PROC.
-CODE § 1297.119 which gives the same protection to arbitrators in international arbitrations and unlike § 1280.1 had no expiration date and is still in effect.
-Three other states presently provide some form of arbitral immunity in their arbitration statutes.
-FLA.
-STAT.
-ANN. § 44.107 (West 1995); N.C.
-GEN. STAT. § 7A-37.1 (1995); UTAH CODE ANN. § 78-31b-4 (1994).
+See also Cal.
+Civ.
+Proc.
+Code § 1297.119 which gives the same protection to arbitrators in international arbitrations and unlike § 1280.1 had no expiration date and is still in effect.
+Three other States presently provide some form of arbitral immunity in their arbitration statutes.
+Fla.
+Stat.
+Ann. § 44.107 (West 1995); N.C.
+Gen. Stat. § 7A-37.1 (1995); Utah Code Ann. § 78-31b-4 (1994).

-1 Arbitral immunity has its origins in common law judicial immunity and in most 2 jurisdictions tracks it directly.
+Arbitral immunity has its origins in common law judicial immunity and in most jurisdictions tracks it directly.
 The key to this identity is the "functional comparability" of the role of arbitrators and judges.
 See Butz v.
-Economou, 438 U.S. 478, 511-12 (1978) 3 4 (establishing the principle that the extension of judicial-like immunity to non-judicial 5 officials is properly based on the "functional comparability" of the individual's acts and 6 judgments to the acts and judgments of judges); see also Corey v.
+Economou, 438 U.S. 478, 511-12 (1978) (establishing the principle that the extension of judicial-like immunity to non-judicial officials is properly based on the "functional comparability" of the individual's acts and judgments to the acts and judgments of judges); see also Corey v.
 New York Stock Exchange, 691 F.2d 1205, 1209 (6th Cir.
-1982) (applying the "functional comparability" 7 standard for immunity); Antoine v.
-Byers & Anderson, Inc., 508 U.S. 429, 435-36 (1993) 8 9 (holding that the key to the extension of judicial immunity to non-judicial officials is the "performance of the function of resolving disputes between parties or of authoritatively 10 adjudicating private rights").
-11
+1982) (applying the "functional comparability" standard for immunity); Antoine v.
+Byers & Anderson, Inc., 508 U.S. 429, 435-36 (1993) (holding that the key to the extension of judicial immunity to non-judicial officials is the "performance of the function of resolving disputes between parties or of authoritatively adjudicating private rights").

 In addition to the grant of immunity from a civil action, arbitrators are also generally accorded immunity from process when subpoenaed or summoned to testify in a judicial proceeding in a case arising from their service as arbitrator.
 See, e.g., Andros Compania Maritima v.
 Marc Rich, 579 F.2d 691 (2d Cir.
 1978); Gramling v.
 Food Mach. and Chem.
 Corp., 151 F. Supp.
 853 (W.D.S.C.
 1957).
-This full immunity from any civil proceedings are what is intended by the language in section 14(a).
+This full immunity from any civil proceedings is what is intended by the language in Section 14(a).